 The documentation of negative data is extremely important and valuable.
 Negative data from national surveys support trade and exports and benefits American agriculture.
 The CAPS program strives to insure that all negative data is valid and results from active survey efforts.
 The CAPS program has developed guidelines to assist in data entry of valid negative data.
-The Approved Methods for Pest Surveillance (AMPS) enables one to determine the appropriate pests that can be considered negative for a survey effort based on the survey methodology, trap/lure combination, etc. Data entry will be checked and validated against the approved survey method for each pest on the Priority Pest List.
+The file Approved Methodology for Negative Data helps enables one to determine the appropriate pests that can be considered negative for a survey effort based on the survey methodology, trap/lure combination, etc. Data entry will be checked and validated against the approved survey method for each pest on the Priority Pest List.
 Data not conforming to the approved method will not be accepted into the database.